codiga/clitool/README.md

 # Code-Inspector Continuous Integration Tool

-This is a Python tool used to trigger new analysis on [code-inspector](https://www.code-inspector.com) in continuous integration pipeline.
+These are various Python tools used to use the [code-inspector](https://www.code-inspector.com) engine in a continuous integration pipeline and compare analysis.

+The following programs are being included:

+ * `code-inspector-compare`: compare a project metrics against another projects or branches

 ## Build